After Exposure Of An Impacted Tooth

 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice bag or a plastic bag or towel filled with ice cubes on the cheek in the area of surgery.
 Apply the ice continuously as much as possible for the first 24 hours.

 Drink plenty of fluids.
 Avoid hot liquids or food.
 Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.

-You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
-For moderate pain, one or two Tylenol or Extra Strength Tylenol may be taken.
+You should take pain medication as soon as you feel the local anesthetic wears off.
+One or two Tylenol or Extra Strength Tylenol may be taken for moderate pain.
 Tylenol may be taken every three to four hours.
 Ibuprofen (Advil, Motrin) may be taken instead of Tylenol.
 Ibuprofen bought over the counter comes in 200 mg tablets: Two to three tablets may be taken every three to four hours as needed for pain.
 For severe pain, the prescribed medication should be taken as directed.

 Mouth cleanliness is essential to good healing.
 Clean your mouth thoroughly after each meal beginning the day after surgery.
 Brush your teeth as best you can.
 Rinse with warm salt water (one teaspoon of salt in a cup of warm water) six times a day.
 Continue this procedure until healing is complete.

 REMEMBER: A clean wound heals better and faster.

 Keep physical activities to a minimum immediately following surgery.
 If you are considering exercise, throbbing or bleeding may occur.
 If this occurs, you should discontinue exercising.
 Be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get lightheaded, stop exercising.